Who are we?

 NAE is also Executive Producer of EM15 an East Midlands partnership presenting a collateral Pavilion at Venice Biennale #56: Doug Fishbone's Leisure Land Golf featuring John Akomfrah, Yara El-Sherbini, Doug Fishbone, Ellie Harrison, Candice Jacobs, Hetain Patel, Lindsay Sears, Yinka Shonibare MBE, Eyal and Ines Weizman.
 New Art Exchange is central to the urban renaissance of Nottingham, growing new untapped audiences and artistic talent as well as connecting the space and associated artists internationally across the world.

 The exhibitions programme at New Art Exchange is designed to extend the mission statement of the organisation: to stimulate new perspectives on the value of diversity in art and society.

-We believe in the power of the arts to stimulate important political debate within the public realm, however, artists of a non-white British heritage and those working in the arts in this context are currently greatly under represented within the sector.
+We believe in the power of the arts to stimulate important political debate within the public realm, however, BAME artists and arts professionals are currently greatly under represented within the sector.
 To address this imbalance and to ensure the perspectives of a broader range of cultures and communities are seen and heard, we take positive action to engage individuals from diverse backgrounds and those exploring diversity in their work.